 Marketing Tips for a Successful Equity Crowdfunding Campaign

 Don’t underestimate the importance of pre-launch.
 The pre-launch phase is critical to any crowdfunding campaign, whether it’s rewards-based or equity.
 Never launch until you’re ready.
-This period of time is important for two reasons: to prepare your business for the offering, and to gather leads, or investors who may be interested.
+This period of time is important for two reasons: to prepare your business for the offering, and to gather leads, or people interested in purchasing your products or services.
 On the business side of things, you’ll need a solid business plan, including hard numbers.
 Consider hiring an accountant and an attorney to pull together all the statements and legal documents necessary for the offering.

 Start growing your networks.
 During pre-launch, you’ll also need to work on growing your networks – both personal networks and social networks.
 Again, this is the time to tell everyone you know about your project.
-Your goal here is to build a group of investors who are likely to contribute.
-Getting your network to invest in your campaign early is key to boosting your project’s credibility and making it more appealing to those who may not know you or be as familiar with the project.
-Reach out to any high-profile investors in your network, and make sure they know you will be launching an equity crowdfunding project.
+Your goal here is to build a group of people interested in your company’s success, in hopes that they eventually will want to become investors.

 Choose your platform wisely.
 Picking the right platform for your project is critical.
 Consider the following: